Jac0xb/lighthouse/docs/src/pages/assert/merkle-tree-account.md

 ### Example: Assert on a leaf node in a merkle tree account.

-To verify leaf using Lighthouse, fetch the proof path and generate the hash of the state you expect the leaf node to have at the end of the transaction.
+To verify leaf using lighthaus, fetch the proof path and generate the hash of the state you expect the leaf node to have at the end of the transaction.

-{% dialect-switcher title="Verify leaf through Lighthouse instruction" %}
+{% dialect-switcher title="Verify leaf through lighthaus instruction" %}
 {% dialect title="Rust" id="rust" %}
 {% totem %}